-On September 1, 2011, the Department of Commerce solicited public comment in the Federal Register (76 FR 54426) on the effectiveness of U.S. foreign policy-based export controls, including controls on RS items.
-The comment period on the Federal Register notice closed on October 3, 2011.
+On September 7, 2012, the Department of Commerce solicited public comment in the Federal Register (77 FR 55183) on the effectiveness of U.S. foreign policy-based export controls, including controls on RS items.
+The comment period on the Federal Register notice closed on October 9, 2012.
 A detailed review of all public comments received can be found in Appendix I. In addition, comments were solicited from the public via the BIS website.
-Comments from the Department's seven Technical Advisory Committees are solicited on a regular basis, but are not detailed in this report.
+Comments from the Department's seven Technical Advisory Committees are solicited on a regular basis but are not detailed in this report.
 In particular, the Department holds quarterly consultations with the Sensors and Instrumentation Technical Advisory Committee (SITAC).
 The SITAC frequently addresses the RS controls on thermal imaging cameras and related items and technology.

-The United States imposes RS controls on items that either are controlled, or were at one time controlled, by the Wassenaar Arrangement.
 Wassenaar Arrangement member countries hold extensive consultations, and certain member countries hold bilateral discussions regarding items on the Wassenaar control list.
-During 2011, the U.S. Government engaged in extensive consultations with its Wassenaar partners.
+During 2012, the U.S. Government engaged in extensive consultations with its Wassenaar partners.

 Wassenaar participating states incorporate the Wassenaar Dual-Use Control List into their own national export controls to prevent exports that could contribute to destabilizing buildups of conventional arms.
+In particular, the U.S. sought multilateral controls on the items in newly created ECCNs 3A982, 3D982, and 3E982 (high electron mobility transistors and monolithic microwave integrated circuits and related software and technology) through the Wassenaar Arrangement and may revisit the effort next year.